Olaus Murie: Wyoming

 In 1927, after his time in Alaska, Murie was hired by the National Elk Commission to determine the cause of the elk winterkill problem in Jackson Hole, Wyoming.
 As the chief field biologist, Murie concluded that human development was causing overcrowding in the elk’s winter range.
 Murie was one of the first to discover that these elk historically resided in the mountains and not solely in the plains thus contributing to overcrowding.
 Although a National Elk Refuge existed in this region consisting of 4,500 acres, this refuge had some unexpected consequences.
 Due to supplemental feeding and a rougher browse, elk were developing bacterial lesions in their throat and mouth called necrotic stomatitis or calf diphtheria.
 The squirrel-tail grass seeds found on the refuge contributed to the irritation of these lesions and the close proximity of elk allowed for the bacteria to spread easily.
 Through these observations, Murie determined that protecting the elk’s habitat initially, would have been more beneficial than attempting to mitigate the problem later.

+New Zealand

+Due to Murie's extensive knowledge of elk in their native habitat, he was shoulder-tapped by Colonel John K. Howard to be the scientific leader of the 1949 New Zealand American Fiordland Expedition.
+Murie's son, Donald, was also part of the 49-strong expedition team, who spent January to May 1949 in Fiordland National Park.
+The main aim of the expedition was to study the elk (wapiti) population that had been established in the park in 1905, but the large interdisciplinary team also comprised New Zealand biologists from other fields in zoology, botany, geology, and forest survey, as well as surveyors and photographers.